 - Declutter your home.
 Imagine you are walking through your home with your eyes closed.
 Can you make it from one side of the room to the other without tripping over rug corners, stacks of boxes, furniture that juts out too much, or random items lying on the floor?
 Be sure to put everything back in its proper place after use so it doesn't accidentally cause a fall.

 - Exercise.
-Even if you have limited mobility and use a power chair, you can still do exercise that are designed not to get your heart rate pumping and burn calories, but to strengthen your core.
+Even if you have limited mobility and use a power chair, you can still do exercises that are designed not to get your heart rate pumping and burn calories, but to strengthen your core.
 By strengthening your core, your sense of balance is better and your body is stronger—which allows you to hold yourself up better, have higher endurance, see better flexibility and prevent falls.

 - Wear proper shoes.
-Always make sure your shoes are the correct size for your feet, have rubber non-slip soles and are not uncomfortable.
+Always make sure your shoes are the correct size for your feet, have rubber non-slip soles and are comfortable.

 - Drink enough water.
-Actually, drinking plenty of fluids is good for your overall health – not only for preventing falls.
+Actually, drinking plenty of fluids is good for your overall health, not just for preventing falls.
 One good tip to follow to is to drink enough water so that your urine in pale yellow or clear (unless your medications cause discoloration).

-Using a power wheelchair is a great way to prevent falls in seniors, especially when aging in place.
-A Hoveround® power wheelchair is designed to maneuver down hallways and around corners easily, which helps you maintain your mobility safely.
-Call Hoveround® today at (800) 542-7236 to regain your independence!
+Using a power wheelchair is a great way to prevent falls in older adults, especially when aging in place.
+A Hoveround power wheelchair is designed to maneuver down hallways and around corners easily, which helps you maintain your mobility safely.
+Call Hoveround today at (800) 542-7236 and let us help you prevent falls and regain your independence!